hyperboy107/hyperboy107/README.md

 - 💭 Trying Thoughtful New Ideas
 - 🔍 Problem Solving
-- 💡 Passionate About New Technologies.
+- 💡 Passionate About New Technologies
 - 🚀 Always Learning

 ---